 The Nun is coming!

 Everyone loves a good horror movie and if previous box office numbers are any indicator, it looks like next summer is set to bring us yet another frightful delight.
-Director James Wan, the macabre mind behind The Conjuring 1 and 2 and both Insidious films is back, alongside writer Gary Dauberman of Annabelle fame, to bring us The Nun.
+Director James Wan, the macabre mind behind The Conjuring 1 (Rhode Island), The Conjuring 2 (Edenfield, UK) and both Insidious films is back, alongside writer Gary Dauberman of Annabelle fame, to bring us The Nun.

 While little is currently confirmed, we do know that it will be a spin-off of The Conjuring 2 and will focus on Wan’s wildly popular “Demon Nun” character.
 Also joining the crew, and fresh from Annabelle 2, will be Maxime Alexandre, famed cinematographer of over 30 films including gorgeous gore-fests like The Hills Have Eyes, The Crazies, and Maniac.

 If you’re unfamiliar with director James Wan, he has a history of setting -and breaking his own- records.
 The Conjuring 2 not only met critic and movie goers expectations but also made a remarkable debut grossing $320.3 million worldwide to date (.5% more than the first film).
 It also currently stands as the second highest grossing original horror film ever, falling in line only behind the horror classic The Exorcist.
 Faced with that kind of competition, most of us would probably be pretty cozy in second place, however, with the hype already surrounding The Nun, this may be Wan’s most lucrative venture into the horror genre yet.
 And one that could have never happened.